 Apache Reservation Waters

-Hawley Lake sits at 8,200 feet on White Mountain Apache land, earning fame for Arizona's coldest recorded temperature.
-This 260-acre lake provides excellent trout fishing when accessible.
-Special permits are required for tribal waters.
+Hawley Lake sits at 8,200 feet on White Mountain Apache land, earning fame for recording Arizona's coldest temperature at -40°F. This 260-acre lake provides excellent trout fishing when accessible.
+Special permits are required for all tribal waters.

 Reservation Lake offers another high-quality Apache fishing experience.
 This 280-acre impoundment holds trophy-sized trout in a remote setting.
-Limited fishing pressure helps maintain quality catches.
+Limited fishing pressure helps maintain quality catches throughout the season.

 Cyclone Lake provides smaller water with big fish potential.
 Regular stockings and special regulations create trophy opportunities.
 The scenic setting adds to this hidden gem's appeal.